 The Main Market Square’s centrepiece is the 14th-century, Gothic-style St. Mary’s Basilica, featuring stained glass windows and gilded interiors.
 The church serves as one of the best examples of Polish Gothic architecture.

-St. Mary's Church, is also known for the Hejnał Mariacki (the bugle call) which is plays every hour.
+St. Mary’s Church, is also known for the Hejnał Mariacki (the bugle call), which is played every hour.

 Standing at 80 m tall, the church is famous for its wooden altarpiece carved by Veit Stoss (Wit Stwosz).
 In 1978 the Church became a UNESCO World Heritage Site alongside the Historic Centre of Kraków.

-Across the square, in the 14th-century The Cloth Hall, an old gallery, that now hosts a fantastic craft market with a variety of Polish jewels, souvenirs and art creations.
+Across the square, in the 14th-century Cloth Hall, is an old gallery, that now hosts a fantastic craft market with a variety of 19th-century Polish jewels, souvenirs and art creations.

 Rynek Underground Museum

-Under this gallery, you'll find the Rynek Underground Museum where you can explore the history of the Cloth Hall and admire a fantastic collection of Polish art at the Art Gallery.
+Under the Cloth Hall gallery, you’ll find the Rynek Underground Museum.
+Where you can explore the history of the Cloth Hall and admire a fantastic collection of Polish art at the Art Gallery.

 Wawel Castle and Wale Hill

-Head south of Old Town to Wawel Hill, was the Royal Castle and Wawel Cathedral overlooks the city.
+Head south of Old Town to Wawel Hill, where the Royal Castle and Wawel Cathedral overlook the city.